polkadot-developers/polkadot-docs/develop/toolkit/integrations/wallets.md

     ---

-    a non-custodial web browser extension that allows you to manage your portfolio and interact with Polkadot and Ethereum applications.
+    A non-custodial web browser extension that allows you to manage your portfolio and interact with Polkadot and Ethereum applications.
 It supports Web3 apps, asset storage, and account management across over 150 Polkadot SDK-based and EVM networks.
 Features include NFT management, Ledger support, fiat on-ramp, and portfolio tracking.

     [:octicons-arrow-right-24: Reference](https://talisman.xyz/){target=\_blank}